sunfounder/newton-lab-kit/docs/source/faq.rst

 ---------------------

 #.
 Code upload failed in Arduino IDE?
-    * Check that your Pico is correctly recognised by the Arduino IDE, the port should be COMXX (Raspberry Pi Pico), for instructions please refer to :ref:`setup_pico_arduino`.
+    * Check that your Pico is correctly recognised by the Arduino IDE, the port should be COMXX (Raspberry Pi Pico 2), for instructions please refer to :ref:`setup_pico_arduino`.
-    * Check that the Board(Raspberry Pi Pico) or port（COMXX (Raspberry Pi Pico)）is selected correctly.
+    * Check that the Board(Raspberry Pi Pico 2) or port（COMXX (Raspberry Pi Pico 2)）is selected correctly.
     * If your code is OK and you have selected the correct board and port, but the upload is still not successful.
 At this point you can click on the **Upload** icon again, when the progress below shows "Upload...", unplug the USB cable, then press and hold the **BOOTSEL** button to plug it in and the code will be uploaded successfully.